jackwasey/icd.data/cran-comments.md

 This is the initial CRAN release containing the larger data files from 'icd' which change very rarely.
 Will follow with an updated 'icd' package.

+Updated from initial submission with spelling correction in DESCRIPTION Title.

 ## Test environments
 * local OS X install, R 3.5.0
 * Ubuntu 12.04 (on travis-ci), R 3.5.0